 In order to create a new grid, Origin will need to plunge so that a bit can rest up against the side of your material.
 For the most accurate grid, we recommend you use the opposite end of your engraving bit for probing.

 To create a new grid, enter Design mode and tap the grid tool on the left hand side of the screen.
-Select your preferred grid spacing.

 Once Origin is positioned, tap Probe.
 Move to the left along your x axis and tap Probe X again.